matteocrippa/microraptor/README.md

 ## Install

-Import your _Microraptor_ in your project with just one line of code:
+Import _Microraptor_ in your project with just one line of code:

 ```ts
 import { Microraptor } from "https://deno.land/x/microraptor/microraptor.ts";